jessepav/lacygoill-wiki-backup/awk/sed.md

     r filename

-It queues  the contents of  `filename` to be read  and inserted into  the output stream at  the end of  the current cycle,  or when the  next input line  is read (with sth like `n`).
+It queues  the contents of  `filename` to be read  and appended into  the output stream.

 Example: